leishanai/Deep_Learning_Ubuntu_18.04/readme.md

       [ default is /usr/local/cuda-10.0 ]:

-    * Do you want to install a symbolic link at /usr/local/cuda? # we will create symbolic link by ourselves (y)es/(n)o/(q)uit: y
+    * Do you want to install a symbolic link at /usr/local/cuda? # we will create symbolic link by ourselves

+      (y)es/(n)o/(q)uit: y

     * Install the CUDA 10.0 Samples? # depends on whether you want to run the test.

       (y)es/(n)o/(q)uit: y

-    * Enter CUDA Samples Location
+    * Enter CUDA Samples Location # press Enter for default

       [ default is /home/leishan ]:

     Installing the CUDA Toolkit in /usr/local/cuda-10.0 ...